badgumby/sysadmin/Powershell.md

 ### Install-Module fails due to cert

-> Issue this commmand in your script to enforce TLS 1.2
+> Issue this command in your script to enforce TLS 1.2

 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 ```

 ### Convert bitwise mask to day of week